proximax-storage/xpx-chain-devportal-docs/docs/rest-api/serialization.md

 ## Reusability

 Applications can embed the generated code, without managing dependencies.
 This is particularly desirable in highly-secure environments.
-Besides, sharing a common codebase enables the addition of new features with less effort.
+Besides, sharing a common code base enables the addition of new features with less effort.

 At the current moment, you can generate buffers for **C++**.
 Javascript and Python are under development.
 If you are developing an SDK in another language, please consider coding a new generator.